-- 1. A student is withdrawn by the College for disciplinary reasons - 2.
-A student is withdrawn by the College for nonattendance - 3.
+- A student is withdrawn by the College for disciplinary reasons - b.
+A student is withdrawn by the College for non-attendance - c.
 A student has financial obligations to the College

 Refunds will be made thirty (30) days from the date of complete withdrawal.